Julian Assange Arrested, Removed from Embassy -

 British police entered the Ecuadorian Embassy today and arrested Assange after Ecuador has revoked their grant of asylum for the WikiLeaks founder.
 Assange had been living in the embassy since August 2012 to avoid extradition.

-Home Sec Saj has said Assange is now “rightly facing justice in the UK” meaning extradition seems unlikely.
+Home Sec Sajid Javid says Assange is now “rightly facing justice in the UK” meaning extradition seems unlikely.

 Nearly 7yrs after entering the Ecuadorean Embassy, I can confirm Julian Assange is now in police custody and rightly facing justice in the UK.
 I would like to thank Ecuador for its cooperation & @metpoliceuk for its professionalism.
 No one is above the law